Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets

 Here, we report the experimental observation of such magnon-magnon coupling induced by broken intrinsic symmetry in synthetic ferrimagnetic structures.
 We use two antiferromagnetically interacting magnetic layers of similar thickness, $d$, but different saturation magnetization, $M_\mathrm{s}$ (CoFe and NiFe) separated by a thin spacer layer (Ru).
 Magnetometry using vibrating sample magnetometry (VSM) reveals the exchange interaction between the ferromagnetic layers.
-Using two complementary techniques, spin-torque ferromagnetic resonance (STFMR) and Brillouin light scattering (BLS), we show that the asymmetry introduced by broken intrinsic symmetry facilitates the coupling between the acoustic and optical magnon modes.
-Furthermore, our studies reveal that the coupling strength between the modes can be tuned by controlling the exchange interaction between the ferromagnetic layers.
-Our experimental results are systematically compared with micromagnetic simulations using Mumax3 \cite{vansteenkiste_design_2014}.
-This study aims to leverage the magnon-magnon interaction within an in-plane geometry to develop innovative magnonic device applications.
+Spin dynamics spectrum reveals that the asymmetry introduced by broken intrinsic symmetry facilitates the coupling between the acoustic and optical magnon modes.
+Furthermore, our studies show that the coupling strength between the modes can be tuned by controlling the exchange interaction between the ferromagnetic layers.
+Our experimental results are systematically compared with macrospin modeling and micromagnetic simulations using MuMax3 \cite{vansteenkiste_design_2014}.
+Our study aims to leverage the magnon-magnon coupling within an in-plane geometry to develop innovative magnonic device applications.